utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 - **Event triggers**: specify the places and circumstances under which the event is triggered
 - **Implementation instructions**: specify instructions about how each schema property should be set for this scenario

-It is possible to have an overview of a Data Product by selecting the name in the breadcrumb navigation or by selecting in the data product listing always visible in the left menu.
+It is possible to have an overview of a data product by selecting the name in the breadcrumb navigation or by selecting in the data product listing always visible in the left menu.

-In the image below you can see an example of Data Product, over than provide an overview about all the event specifications allow you to reach three important functionalities:
+In the image below you can see an example of data product, over than provide an overview about all the event specifications allow you to reach three important functionalities:

 - **Share**: allow other members of your organization to access the data product
 - **Subscribe**: allow other members to being notified of any changes in the data product